-The SiteSentry2 has a fixed, unique MAC address but allows you to change the IP address and Netbios name of the device.
+The WAM-2 allows you to change the IP address and Netbios name of the device.
 These can be important when multiple CircuitWerkes Webserver based products are used at a common location.
-In that case, you will want to assign a unique Netbios name to each device so that each device can be found by a unique name.
+In that case, you will want to assign a unique Netbios name so that each device can be found by a unique name.
 If using static IP addresses, you will need to set a unique one for each device.

-Dynamic DNS:
+Dynamic DNS (beta):